UARK-AICV/CTScanGaze/README.md

 - **Normalized Scanpath Saliency (NSS)**: Normalized saliency at fixation locations
 - **Kullback-Leibler Divergence (KLDiv)**: Distribution similarity measure

-## ⚠️ TODO
+## TODO

 The current code base is working as long as the path and extracted features are prepared.
 But a lot of refactoring work is needed.

-- [ ] Extracted feature of CTs
+- [x] Extracted feature of CTs (see [Feature Extraction](#feature-extraction))
 - [ ] Clean and refactor codebase
 - [ ] Synthetic dataset
 - [ ] Improve code comments and structure

-## 📜 Citation
+## Citation

 If you find our work useful, please cite our paper: